Striped Bass & Hybrid Striper Fishing In Colorado

 Guide To Hybrid Stripers & Striped Bass Lakes

 While stripers are native to salt water, they naturally migrate into fresh water streams to spawn.
 Their eggs must remain in motion in order to hatch so the fresh water rivers and streams become the ideal spawning grounds for stripers.
 Landlocked stripers then populate the lakes.

 There is limited striped bass fishing in Colorado.
-The state record came from CF&I Reservoir #2 in 1984.
-Since then stocking had been reduced or eliminated.
+The state record striped bass came from the Arkansas River.
+Since then stocking has been reduced or eliminated.
 If you are willing to travel, Arizona Striped bass fishing is excellent along the string of Colorado River lakes.